 Clint Grant was first appointed to the Board of Trustees at the May, 2007 school board meeting.
 He ran unopposed in 2016.
 He has two children attending VVISD.
 Mr. Grant moved to Valley View in 2001 with his wife Monica Mendez-Grant and their two children and reside in Mountain Springs.
 Mr. Grant received a Bachelors degree from Embry-Riddle Aeronautical University, and an MBA from the University of North Texas.
 He is the Department Chair of the Aeronautical Technology Department at Tarrant County College.
 Mr. Grant is a coach and commissioner for the Dixie Youth Baseball League in Valley View.

 David has lived in Valley View since 1996.
 He was first elected to the Board in 2009 and ran unopposed in 2017.
-He is in his third decade of employment at Peterbilt Motors where he serves as the senior PQI auditor of quality assurance.
+He is in his third decade of employement at Peterbilt Motors where he serves as the senior PQI auditor of quality assurance.
 David is married to Andrea Pembroke, the student services coordinator at Valley View High School.
-Together, they have four children all of whom are graduates of Valley View High School: Ashleigh (class of 2005), Brandi (class of 2007), Dylan (class of 2011), and Brooke (class of 2012).
-In addition to his service on the Board of Trustees, David previously served for 12 years as a member of the Valley View Athletic Booster Club and was President of that organization for three of those years.
+Together they have four children all of whom are graduates of Valley View High School: Ashleigh (Class of 2005), Brandi (Class fo 2007), Dylan (Class of 2011), and Brooke (Class of 2012).
+In addition to his service on the Board of Trustees, David previously served for 12 years as a member of the Valley View Athletic Booster Club and was president of that organization for three of those years.